 - Clothes and shoes that have flat or soft heels

-- Blankets, sheets, pillows, pillowcases, towels
+- Blankets, sheets, pillows, pillowcases, and towels

-- Placemats, dish towels, tablecloths
+- Placemats, dish towels, and tablecloths

-- Unbreakable lightweight toys, sports equipment, etc.
+- Unbreakable lightweight toys and sports equipment

 04 of 05